-In October of last year, I began this suite of paintings at our Shed in Wisconsin.
+In October of 2019, I began this suite of paintings at our Shed in Wisconsin.
 The work was shipped back to my studio in NYC.
 As the pandemic unfolded, this suite of work also grew.
-It now numbers over 30.
-From January 3 to February 7, 2021, the Plaxall Gallery at 5-25 46th Ave., L.I.C, NY 11101, will host a solo exhibition of this work.
-A reception will take place on Saturday, January 9, 2021, from 12-5pm.
-With respect for Covid best practices, please make a reservation when you plan to visit.
-All visitors must wear a mask.
-In-person viewing times are Fridays, 6-9pm; Saturdays and Sundays, 12-5pm.
-Go here to get a free timed ticket.
+It now numbers over 40 artworks.
+From January 3 to February 7, 2021, the Plaxall Gallery at 5-25 46th Ave., L.I.C, NY 11101, hosted a solo exhibition of this work.
+A reception took place on Saturday, January 9, 2021, from 12-5pm.

 This suite marks a change: produced with an initial layer of Venetian plaster, these pieces are more spontaneous, with less pigment on their surfaces.
 They retain a link to the body of gilded work in that each is ringed with a precious metal.
 Recalling work from the Renaissance in which gilded areas marked the sacred qualities of various personas, these gilded rings also enclose the paintings.
 They function as a distinctive marking, a nod toward the metaphysical.